CartoDB/cartodb/doc/quickstart.md

 This document is a quick start to use CartoDB Deep Insights (DI).
 It shows how to create dashboards and modify widgets from a JavaScript application.

 **Important notice**
 This is a beta version, so the API interface might change.
-We will do our best effort to keep all the changes backwards compatible.
+We will do our best effort to keep all the changes backwards compatible, please read NEWS.md to keep track of changes.

 ### Using Deep insights library in your application